 The Three Kings

-If you’re lucky enough to extend your Christmas vacation into January, you’ll be pleased to know that you’re in for another day of celebrations and gift giving.
+If you’re lucky enough to extend your Christmas holidays into January, you’ll be pleased to know that you’re in for another day of celebrations and gift giving.
 The festival of the Three Kings, held 12 days after Christmas on January 6th , is a religious feast day acknowledging the visitation of the three kings to baby Jesus.

 Traditionally, this is the day when Andorran and Spanish families give their gifts to one another.
 However, many families now give a smaller gift on Christmas Day, too.

 Around the country, there are numerous processions and parades for the three kings.
-After being announced by their royal page, the kings typically parade the streets handing out sweets and collecting Christmas letters from the children.
+After being announced by their royal page, the kings typically parade the streets handing out sweets and collecting Christmas letters from the kids.
 With parades happening on different days and at different times, you’ll have many opportunities to witness this tradition in action – check out all the dates and details here.

-Celebrate Your Best Christmas In Andorra
+Experience Your Best Christmas In Andorra

-Christmas in Andorra is a magical time of year, with traditional markets, entertaining activities and beautiful displays to get you in the festive spirit.
+Christmas here is a magical time of year, with traditional markets, entertaining activities and beautiful displays to get you in the festive spirit.
 If you want a truly memorable Christmas holiday, with the added bonus of fun on the slopes and set among the breathtaking mountains, then visit Andorra this holiday season!

+Waking up to a white Christmas amidst this magical town becomes even more exciting when you have a warm abode to call your own.
 Our friendly staff can help to make your Christmas dreams come true, with comfortable accommodation, ski equipment rentals, and recommendations of things to do in Andorra in winter.
 Contact us today for more information.